kdesai2018/ultimate-hackathon-starting-guide/getting-started-github/README.md

 It's a lot easier to fix merge conflicts if you're using a git-integrated IDE.
 Luckily for you, most modern IDE's are integrated with git, and you can also get git plugins for vim and emacs (eew).
 I'm going to let [this tutorial](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github) explain how to fix merge conflicts in the second case above.

 However, if you both are working on master, its not so easy to fix.
 [This tutorial](https://rollout.io/blog/resolve-github-merge-conflicts/) does a pretty good job explaining the official ways to fix your merge conflicts.
-However, if you aren't used to git on the terminal this might get a little complicated.

-A (very hacky) way of fixing the first case of merge conflicts is as follows.
-For larger edits, you're better off using the last tutorial I posted (with the terminal instructions).
-However, here's a quick shortcut for smaller conflicts.
-1. Copy your modified code in app.py into a new file (eg: temp.py), that is untracked by github
-2. Open up a terminal and navigate to the relevant git repository.
-3. Run the command: `git stash`
-4. Run the command: `git pull` when you are in the same repository.
-5. Manually reapply the changes you copied over to temp,py.
-6. Run the typical commands: `git add .`, `git commit -m "fixing merge conflicts"`, `git push`
+For more complicated needs, I'd recommend asking a mentor at the hackathon or a more experienced hacker near you.
+Most people I've met at hackathons are really friendly, and won't hesitate to help you out if they can :smiley:

 Note that this solution is only useful if you've made very minor changes to app.py, and you have some basic familiarity with the [terminal](https://github.com/kdesai2018/ultimate-hackathon-starting-guide/blob/master/getting-started-terminal/README.md).
 If this looks too daunting, your best bet may be to ask a mentor at the hackathon or attempt to follow one of the guides above.